 Noted Benefits of Using CBDCs

-- Mass adoption of CBDC will allow the central banks to have better control over illegal financial activities like money laundering, terrorist financing, etc. That way the users will be at a lesser risk of becoming victim to violent crimes.
+- Mass adoption of CBDC will allow the central banks to have better control over illegal financial activities like money laundering, terrorist financing, etc. That way the users will be at a lesser risk of becoming victims of violent crimes.
 It will reduce both costs of insurance and security measures that one usually employs when keeping cash within the business premises.

 - The idea of CBDC originated from the need to bring financial stability and macroeconomic stability.
 The introduction of CBDC will minimize the role of banking systems in the creation of money through sight deposits.
 With lower bank deposits, fractional reserve banking can be limited which will fortify financial stability.